 Making a difference means creating a landscape of change in how we approach rare disease resources for patients and caregivers.
 It starts with an understanding of what the everyday looks like - from the onset of symptoms, to diagnosis, to treatment, and beyond.
 Creating a guide for resources in wellness, awareness, patient navigation, and youth education will reimagine and empower the future for the rare disease community.

-Providing support for patients and families who need assistance through unique partnerships with consumer brands and local hospital partners.
+Providing support for patients and families who need assistance through unique partnerships with consumer brands that provide nutrition, wellness, clinical trials and genetic testing resources.
 This support is customized based upon patient and family needs.

 Our Storytime & Workshop Program specially curated for grades K-12 provides fundamentals in learning and awareness of rare diseases, genetic testing, clinical trials as well as understanding physical challenges and disabilities while encouraging empathy and understanding.